Unraveling the orbital physics in a canonical orbital system KCuF$_3$

-In this Letter, we employ high energy-resolution resonant inelastic X-ray scattering (RIXS) to explore the orbital excitations in KCuF$_3$ at the Cu $L_3$--edge. $L$--edge RIXS is well established in probing directly the $dd$ orbital excitations as well as the collective magnetic excitations in transition metal oxides \cite{Sala2011, Braicovich2010, Luuk2011}.
-Particularly, RIXS is unique in probing the orbitons in systems with sizeable spin-orbital entanglement such as Sr$_2$CuO$_3$ and titanates \cite{Ulrich2008, Schlappa2012}.
-It is therefore ideal to apply RIXS to shed light on the orbital physics in KCuF$_3$.
-At high energy, $dd$ excitations from non-degenerated Cu$^{2+}$ 3$d$ orbitals are resolved.
-They are non-dispersive in the reciprocal space but demonstrate remarkable intensity evolution.
-Using \textit{ab initio} quantum chemistry calculation based on single CuF$_6$ cluster, $dd$ excitations are successfully reproduced indicating that the local crystal-field splitting induced by a JT distortion dominates the high-energy $dd$ excitations rather than the collective orbitons.
-At the low energy range dispersive excitations are clearly resolved.
-Through Muller Ansatz calculations, we conclude the dispersive excitations in the low-energy are dominated by the two-spinon continuum.
-Our results suggest that orbitons, if they exist, may appear at much lower energy scale than the energy resolution.
+In this Letter, we employ high-energy-resolution RIXS to explore the existence of orbitons in \KCF at the Cu $L_3$ edge. $L$-edge RIXS is a well-established method for directly probing the $dd$ orbital excitations and the collective orbital and magnetic excitations in transition metal oxides \cite{Schlappa2012, Bisogni2015, Fumagalli2020, Ulrich2008, Sala2011, Braicovich2010, Luuk2011}.
+It is therefore ideal to apply $L$-edge RIXS to shed light on the orbital physics in KCuF$_3$ in both the low- and high-energy regimes.
+At high energy, $dd$ excitations from nondegenerated Cu$^{2+}$ 3$d$ orbitals are resolved.
+They are nondispersive in the reciprocal space but demonstrate remarkable evolution in intensity.
+Using an \textit{ab initio} quantum chemistry calculation based on a single CuF$_6$ cluster, we reproduced $dd$ excitations successfully, indicating that the local crystal-field splitting induced by a JT distortion dominates the high-energy $dd$ excitations rather than the collective orbitons.
+At the low-energy range, dispersive excitations are clearly resolved.
+Through Muller ansatz calculations, we conclude the dispersive excitations in the low-energy range are dominated by the two-spinon continuum.
+Our results suggest that orbitons, if they exist, may appear at a much lower energy scale than theoretically expected.